 Quick Order Screen

-The check details on the left side of the screen show more relevant actions.
-For a breakdown, see the Check Details section of this article.
+The check details on the left side of the screen show the most relevant actions.
+For a breakdown, see the Check Details section above.

-The Open Item button moved to the menu side of the screen, next to the search bar, for easier access.
+The Open Item button sits on the menu side of the screen, next to the search bar, for easier access.

-Less frequently used actions are placed in a check overflow menu within the check details (three vertical dots in the top right of the check).
-Split and Guest count buttons are housed in the check overflow menu.
+Less frequently used actions, including Split and Guest count, are placed in the check overflow menu within the check details (the three vertical dots in the top right of the check).

 Table Order Screen